esandine/APCS2FinalProject/README.md

 -none
 -Goals:
 -Comparing with images to get letters
+-Issac Kim
+-New Features:
+-Start loadRGBValues()
+-Using an imput image, it loads the rgb values onto an int[] -Begin looking for background color, in attempt to differentiate between text and non-text -Issues with bgcolor method is that it uses very simplistic determination method -Bugs Added:
+-none
+-Bugs Fixed:
+-none
+-Goals:
+-Try to break an image into smaller sub images

 Project Plan:
 0) Learn to read image files and convert to pixels